charlyoleg2/dedale_mono/README.md

 2. nZ: a micro-service for other processing
 3. dedalui: the *svelte-kit* dynamic web-ui of *dedale*
 4. dedalep: the *svelte-kit* static pages of *dedale*

-Large application with many users could be more distributed and, for example, have the following packages:
+5. back-config: the configuration of the backend

+Below an example of a more distributed backend for a large application with many users:

 1. nA: the entry-front of the *dedale* backend
 2. nP1: a micro-service for heavy processing